MuhammedBuyukkinaci/My-Helper-Functions/README.md

 #Child
 ```

 88) While defining an class, we may want an attribute to be optional and its default value is set to None.
-In this situation, __Optional__ from typing module can be useful to indicate that attribute is a type of a data type and it is optional.
+In this situation, **Optional** from typing module can be useful to indicate that attribute is a type of a data type and it is optional. `Any` can be imported from typing via `from typing import Any`. `Any` can be useful like `List[Any]` if we don't know the type of variable in a list.

 ```
 from typing import Optional